enricguaus/nanAI/README.md

 # nanAI

 *nanAI* is a collaborative piece that aims to establish a dialogue between a live performer and and Artificial Intelligence model.
 The code here presented is a specific part of the whole piece consisting on a unsupervised Machine Learning model creation based on a set of (manually) selected audio descriptors implemented in Supercollider for Realtime performance.

+More info about the project can be found in [Sheepdog](http://sheepdog.es/portfolio/nanai) web page and in this [Youtube](https://youtube.com/playlist?list=PLKev7xK8J5TkbjqGiDbZWvyeYB_hUObUZ&feature=shared) playlist.

 The analysis returns the set of values through OSC including: